champilas/aave-api/README.md

 ### Accessing pgAdmin

 pgAdmin is included in the Docker setup for easy database management.
 You can access it by navigating to `http://localhost:5050` in your web browser.
 Use the credentials provided in your `docker-compose-dev.yml` or the .env file to log in.

+## Logs

+### Logging with Winston

+This project uses Winston for logging.
+Logs are generated and stored in an external file for easier monitoring and debugging.
+Logs are also rotated daily and archived to manage log file size and retention.

+### Log Configuration

+The Winston logger is configured to write logs to daily rotated files located in the `logs` directory.
+You can find the configuration in the logging setup of the project.

+### Log Files

+- **Daily Rotated Logs**: Logs are stored in `logs/application-%DATE%.log`, where `%DATE%` is replaced with the current date.
+- **Console Logs**: Logs are also output to the console.

+### Accessing Logs

+You can access the log files by navigating to the `logs` directory in the project root.
+Here are the steps to view the logs:

+1. **Daily Rotated Logs**:
+    ```sh
+    cat logs/application-YYYY-MM-DD.log
+    ```